Working for People with Sight Loss

 • Accessible information is a key component of journey planning for people who are blind or vision impaired.

-• NCBI emphasizes that all public transport providers must ensure timely, reliable, audible, and accurate announcements are in operation at all times on public transport.
+• Vision Ireland emphasizes that all public transport providers must ensure timely, reliable, audible, and accurate announcements are in operation at all times on public transport.

 • These announcements should let passengers know the direction of travel, the name of the next station, and any relevant location-specific information.